WordPress/blueprints/docs/how-to-load-run-blueprints.md

 ## URL fragment

 The easiest way to start using Blueprints is to paste one into the URL "fragment" of a WordPress Playground website.
+Just add a `#` after the `.net/`.

 Let's say you want to create a Playground with specific versions of WordPress and PHP using the following Blueprint: